Asuravadham: Production

 After the release of Kodiveeran in November 2017, Sasikumar announced his next project with director Maruthupandian who made his directorial debut in the 2015 film Chennai Ungalai Anbudan Varaverkirathu with the film titled as Asuravadham.
 Sasikumar chose to work with the director Maruthupandian while he was busy during shooting for his upcoming releases including Nadodigal 2, a sequel to the 2009 film Nadodigal.
 The film was shot in areas including Dindigul and Kodaikanal.
-The film also roped in Vasumitra, a poet turned actor who was known for his role in the film Kidaari.
+The film also roped in Vasumithra, a poet turned actor who was known for his role in the film Kidaari.
 The project was wrapped up in February 2018 with 40 days of shooting while Sasikumar opted to work for Nadodigal 2 soon after wrapping up the shoot and the venture initially announced its release on 13 April 2018 but the release was delayed due to the Kollywood strike led by the Nadigar Sangam.

 The official single titled Rattha Araathi was released by Nadodigal director Samuthirakani.
 The teaser of the film was officially released by popular director turned producer Gautham Vasudev Menon and the trailer of the film was released on 15 March 2018 by Vijay Sethupathi with both teaser and trailer of the film received positive reviews from the audience.